huggingface/transformers/docs/source/en/tasks/prompting.md

 #### Text classification

-One of the most common forms of text classification is sentiment analysis, which assigns a label like positive, negative, or neutral to a sequence of text.
-Let's write a prompt that instructs the model to classify a given text (a movie review):
+One of the most common forms of text classification is sentiment analysis, which assigns a label like "positive", "negative", or "neutral" to a sequence of text.
+Let's write a prompt that instructs the model to classify a given text (a movie review).
+We'll start by giving the instruction, and then specifying the text to classify.
+Note that instead of leaving it at that, we're also adding the beginning of the response - `"Sentiment: "`:

 ```python
 >>> prompt = """Classify the text into neutral, negative or positive.